Please update your Flash player to see this menu.

 The South Carlsbad State Beach phone number is: 760/438-3143.

-Map to the South Carlsbad State Beach: You may use the upcoming link to look over a Google map to the South Carlsbad SB Campgrounds from the park's official website.
+Map to the South Carlsbad State Beach: Here's a Google map to the South Carlsbad SB Campgrounds.

 South Carlsbad SB Campground Map and Reservations: In 2018, the campground fee is $35.
 If you'd like to take a look at a campground map before you make a reservation, here's a printable San Elijo SB camping map which also includes a list of campground rules.
 Next, here's a link to the www.ReserveCalifornia.com website.
 From Home Page, type "South Carlsbad SB" into the search box---plus your camping dates---and you will be served a calendar showing the open campsites during that time frame.
 Dates with campsites still available will be marked GREEN on the park's calendar.
 Those dates marked with RED signify that all spaces have already been reserved for that day.
 This campground grows more popular with every passing year, and these days, it is advisable to reserve your campsite well in advance---even for weekdays in the off-season.